 Frederick King (F. K.) Weyerhaeuser, grandson of nineteenth-century timber magnate Frederick Weyerhaeuser, was an executive in various family enterprises from 1919 to 1965, eventually heading the Weyerhaeuser Timber Company.
 He and his wife, Vivian O'Gara Weyerhaeuser, were leaders of civic and social life in St. Paul and encouraged the establishment of what became the Forest History Society.
-F. K. also Copyright of Annals of Iowa is the property of State of Iowa, by & through the State Historical Society of Iowa and its content may not be copied or emailed to multiple sites or posted to a listserv without the copyright holder's express written permission.
-However, users may print, download, or email articles for individual use.
+F. K. also supported conservative political and social causes, such as the Spiritual Mobilization Movement of the 1950s.
+After the death of his uncle F. E. in 1945, F. K. promoted family identity and cooperation into the fifth generation of Weyerhaeusers.
+Although one of his first assignments was as a salesman in Iowa, F. K. and the Weyerhaeusers had limited direct impact on twentieth-century Iowa.